SharathSPhD/eskCCM/README.md

 # Extended CCM: Building on skCCM

-This project extends the functionality of the [skCCM](https://github.com/nickc1/skccm) library by adding additional features for handling time lags, embedding dimensions, and applying the methodology based on the extended Convergent Cross Mapping (CCM) as described by Sugihara et al.
+This project extends the functionality of the [skCCM](https://github.com/nickc1/skccm) library by adding additional features for handling time lags, embedding dimensions, and applying the methodology based on the extended Convergent Cross Mapping (CCM) as described by Ye et al (https://www.nature.com/articles/srep14750).

-## Table of Contents
+## Table of Contents)
 - [Installation](#installation)
 - [Usage](#usage)
 - [Modules](#modules)